JirehHorton/Customer-Retention-Analysis-SQL/README.md

 - Data Source: Brazilian E-Commerce Public Dataset by Olist

 ---
+## Sample Data for GitHub
+To make the project GitHub-friendly, I created smaller subsets of the full dataset that are accessible ([here](https://github.com/JirehHorton/olist_project/tree/dcb8af4a4409156f6a013edc40643252729e2446/data)).

+- customers: ~150 rows
+- orders: ~150 rows
+- products: ~150 rows
+- order_items: ~150 rows

+These subsets were randomly sampled from the full dataset (~78,000 rows) to preserve the structure and relationships between tables while keeping file sizes manageable.

+---
 ## License
 - This project is for educational and portfolio purposes only and is not licensed for commercial use.
 The data used in this project is public E-Commerce Data.

 ---
 ## Author Info
+- Portfolio project by Jireh Horton
 - @LinkedIn - [@jirehhorton](https://www.linkedin.com/in/jirehhorton/)